msztylko/programming-from-ground-up/files/README.md

 int $0x80
 ```
 We use `$my_buffer` to put the address of the buffer into %ecx. `my_buffer` instead would use direct addressing mode and would put value pointed by `my_buffer` instead of the address.

+## Standard and Special Files

+Linux programs usually have at least three open file descriptors whey they begin.

+1. STDIN - *standard input*.
+Read-only file, and usually represents your keyboard.
+This is always file descriptor 0.
+2. STDOUT - *standard output*.
+Write-only file, and usually represnts your screen display.
+This is always file descriptor 1.
+3. STDERR - *standard error*.
+Write-only file, and usually represents your screen display and is mostly used for error messages.
+This is always file descriptor 2.

+Any of these "files" can be redirected form or to a real file.
+UNIX-based operating systems treat all input/output systems as files.
+    - network connections
+    - serial port
+    - audio devices